Conference Areas

 • cognitive science/cognitive humanities

-• technology, environmental science, and ecocriticism
+• environmental science and ecocriticism

-• science, the internet, and digital technology
+• internet studies and digital technology

-• technology, race, and gender
+• technology, race, gender, and sexuality

 • cultural influences on science and technology